 Resistance, procrastination, and fear (if all-consuming) are the three greatest stumbling blocks to ensure failure in anything that you set out to do.
+They are also obstacles to living life with greater joy and flow.
 Fortunately, you can conquer these road blocks with the help of awareness and mindfulness to get you on the road to success.

 First, let’s look at how resistance, procrastination, and fear lead to failure.

 Let’s say your goal is to lose weight.
 The amount of weight is 25 pounds.
-This is where the internal scorekeeper shows up.
+This is where resistance in the form of an internal scorekeeper shows up.
 In your brain, a big mental chalkboard appears with the goal of losing 25 pounds.
 On the left side of your mental chalk board you start writing all of your intentions.
 They may look something like this:

-- I’m going to drop three sizes or three inches from my waste
+- Drop three sizes or three inches from my waste

-- I’m going to lose 25 pounds by February 1 (You decided to do this January 1)
+- Lose 25 pounds by February 1 (You decided to do this January 1)

 - I’m really going to lose weight this time